 In case the uninsured driver’s vehicle was covered by another driver’s policy, your insurance company may be able to help you figure out whether there is coverage.
 If no insurance coverage exists, you can check with your own insurance company to see if your policy includes uninsured motorist coverage.
 You can also ask for detailed information regarding your minimum and maximum coverage limits for this type of claim to see if it will be sufficient to cover your damages.

-Was the uninsured driver on the job?
+Find out if the uninsured driver was on the job.

 Often, businesses can neglect to verify the required auto insurance required for their employees to legally drive and conduct official business.
 If the at-fault, uninsured driver was conducting official business during work hours, you may have legal recourse against the employer.

 After a car accident, you can make a claim for bodily injury and a claim for property damage.
-Because most accident don’t involve significant bodily injury, you will likely want to speed up a claim that will help you get your car fixed after a collision.
+Because most accidents don’t involve significant bodily injury, you will likely want to speed up a claim that will help you get your car fixed after a collision.

 This is where your own insurance policy comes in.